mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 301 - Database as Parameter/readme.md

 # Exceptions 🛑

-- Low level database access does not cross domain when they pass the database as argument
+- Low level database access doesn't cross domains when they pass the database as argument

 # Tags 🏷️